iravitejakumar/GraphQL-RealWorld-Example/server/README.md

 }
 ```

-we can use define id, description and name properties in a fragment and reuse them as follows:
+we can use define `id`, `description` and `name` properties in a fragment and reuse them as follows:

 ```
 {